 Pitfall #1: Buying old product

-Its a well known technique that manufacturers dump old product on large eCommerce websites.
-Its a good way for them to get rid of old inventory.
-Its good for them, but horrible for you.
-Think of the LED industry like the computer industry.
+It’s a well known technique that manufacturers dump old product on large eCommerce websites.
+It’s a good way for them to get rid of old inventory.
+It’s good for them but horrible for you.
+Think of the LED industry as the computer industry.

 LED is like that.
 So much has changed, and will continue to change, in the LED lighting market.
 LED is not like the old lighting technologies like Metal Halide or Fluorescent tubes.